Dial Those Vocals in Right, Every Time

 After your next service, imagine people saying, "The worship leader sounded great today."
 Or, "the worship time was wonderful - I'm not sure what was different but I loved it."

 Mixing vocals can soon be an easy part of your mix work.
 And this goes for both lead and backing vocals.
-It's time to take your vocal mixing to the next level with Audio Essentials for Mixing Vocals.
+It's time to take your vocal mixing to the next level with The Complete Guide To Mixing Vocals.